Allan Grimson: Other victims

-Parole
+Possible release and sex offence conviction

 In 2019, it was reported that Grimson was being held in an open prison in preparation for a possible release.
 In October 2022, the parole board confirmed that Grimson, by now having served his minimum term of imprisonment, would have an oral parole hearing the next month to determine whether he would be released.
 Seventy-six-year-old Margaret Parkes, mother of suspected victim Simon Parkes, voiced her opposition to the possible release, stating: "I wouldn't want him to be out.
 I think he's a dangerous person.
 How can someone with that mentality change?", further adding: "We hope the truth about Simon's death will come out before we go to our graves.
 If he is a decent human being and has an ounce of compassion left in his body [Grimson] will do the right thing—but unfortunately I don't think he's that type of character".

+In February 2025, as Grimson's projected release date was nearing, he was charged with sexual offences against four men and boys in the 1990s as a result of an investigation by journalist Ros Astengo.
+Grimson had admitted to these crimes after his arrest in 1999 but had not been charged because he was already facing a life sentence for murder.
+Grimson stood trial at Winchester Crown Court in 2026 charged with one count of rape, eleven counts of indecent assault and one count of taking indecent photographs of a child.
+The court heard that Grimson had admitted that he wanted to kill at least one of the victims, expressing his frustration that he had allowed him to leave his flat alive.
+Grimson's defence argued that the charges were a ploy to prevent Grimson from being released.
+Grimson was found guilty on every count on 27 July 2026.